Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: The Ophiuchus Architecture

-However, some of the standard residues do present two-permutations within their atom configurations (i.e. they are not orderable).
-To handle these cases, we map the set of two relative vectors into a pair $(\mathbf V^{l=1}, \mathbf V^{l=2})$ where $\mathbf V^{l=1}$ is the center and $\mathbf V^{l=2}$ is the unsigned difference.
-This signal is invariant to corresponding atomic two-flips, while still carrying relevant information on positioning and angularity.
-Decoding is handled similarly.
-Refer to Appendix \ref{appendix:atom-decoding} for further details.
+In particular, provided the residue label $\mathbf R$, the heavy atoms of most standard protein residues are readily put in a canonical order, enabling direct treatment of atom positions as a stack of signals on SO(3): $\mathbf V^{l=1} = \mathbf P^*$.
+However, some of the standard residues present two-permutations within their atom configurations, in which pairs of atoms have ordering indices ($v$, $u$) that may be exchanged (Appendix \ref{appendix:atom-representation}).
+To handle these cases, we instead use geometric vectors to encode the center $\mathbf V^{l=1}_{\textrm{center}} = \frac{1}{2}(\mathbf P^*_v + \mathbf P^*_u)$ and the unsigned difference $\mathbf V^{l=2}_{\textrm{diff}}= Y_2 ( \frac{1}{2}(\mathbf P^*_v - \mathbf P^*_u) ) $ between the positions of the pair, where $Y_2$ is a spherical harmonics projector of degree $l=2$.
+This signal is invariant to corresponding atomic two-flips, while still directly carrying information about positioning and angularity.
+To invert this encoding, we invert a signal of degree $l=2$ into two arbitrarily ordered vectors of degrees $l=1$.
+Please refer to Appendix \ref{appendix:atom-decoding} for further details.

 \RestyleAlgo{ruled}